milvus-io/milvus_cli/README.md

 Options:
   -c, --collection TEXT  The name of collection to be deleted.
   -t, --timeout FLOAT    [Optional] - An optional duration of time in seconds
                          to allow for the RPC.
-If timeout is set to None, the client keeps waiting until the server responds or an error occurs.
+If timeout is not set, the client keeps waiting until the server responds or an error occurs.
   --help                 Show this message and exit.